teltek/PumukitYoutubeBundle/README.md

 in the [installation chapter](https://getcomposer.org/doc/00-intro.md) of the Composer documentation.

-Setp 1: Introduce repository in the root project composer.json
+Step 1: Introduce repository in the root project composer.json
 ---------------------------------------------------------

 Open a command console, enter your project directory and execute the